 Titanium Oxide (TiO2)

-Naturally occurring mineral, Titanium oxide acts as a UV filter and/or coloring/whitening agent that can be found in a variety of cosmetics and personal care products, including sunscreens, pressed powders, loose powders (or “mineral powder”), lotions, toothpastes, and soaps.
+Titanium oxide is a naturally occurring mineral found as a UV filter and/or colorant/whitener in a variety of cosmetics and personal care products, including sunscreens, pressed powders, loose powders (or "mineral powders"), lotions, toothpastes, and soaps.

-Titanium oxide is classified as a physical sunscreen ingredient that helps protect skin from both UVA and UVB radiation, which prevents sun burn and premature aging.
-It works to leave a barrier on the skin’s surface and is not absorbed by the skin.
+Titanium oxide is classified as a physical sunscreen agent that protects the skin from both UVA and UVB radiation, preventing sunburn and premature aging.
+It leaves a barrier on the surface of the skin and is not absorbed by the skin.

-TiO2 is considered safe on our skin because it’s gentle with no risk of sensitivity which makes it suitable for all types of skin including sensitive and redness-prone skin.
+TiO2 is considered safe for our skin because it is gentle and poses no risk of sensitivity, which is why it is suitable for all skin types, including sensitive and redness-prone skin.

 *Syn: Titanium(IV) Oxide, Titania

-Extracted from the bark and leaves of the witch hazel shrub, witch hazel is a natural astringent, with antiseptic and anti-inflammatory properties that may help relieve inflammation, tighten pores, remove excess oil, and reduce acne.
+Witch hazel, derived from the bark and leaves of the witch hazel shrub, is a natural astringent with antiseptic and anti-inflammatory properties that may help relieve inflammation, tighten pores, remove excess oil, and reduce acne.

-However, witch hazel may be an irritant or cause allergic reaction because it’s of a botanical source.
-Additionally, please note that some research has shown that the overuse of witch hazel in larger amounts can have constricting, drying, and sensitizing effects on the skin.
+However, witch hazel may be irritating or cause allergic reactions because it is derived from botanical sources.
+Also, it should be noted that some studies have shown that excessive use of witch hazel in large amounts can have constricting, drying, and sensitizing effects on the skin.

 *Syn: Hamamelis Virginiana

-Wintergreen is a type of mint hers that is known for its analgesic (pain reducing) and astringent preparties that may be effective at relieving muscle pain, improving the complexion’s clarity, and soothing irritation.
+Wintergreen is a type of mint herbs known for its analgesic (pain-relieving) and astringent properties that may relieve muscle pain, improve complexion clarity and soothe irritation.

-Methyl Salicylate is the main constituent of wintergreen oil which has anti-inflammatory benefits, but it can be sensitizing on the skin and it’s pharmacologically similar to aspirin, so keep away from this essential oil if you have allergic reaction to aspirin.
+Methyl salicylate is the main constituent in wintergreen oil, which has anti-inflammatory properties but can be sensitizing on the skin and is pharmacologically similar to aspirin, so stay away from this essential oil if you are allergic to aspirin.

 *Syn: Gaultheria Procumbens

-Willow bark contains salicin —from which salicylic acid is derived— and it’s also known as Beta-Hydroxy Acid (BHA).
-Willow bark has keratolytic properties, meaning it sheds dead skin cells from the top layers and clears pores, revealing the newer, younger-looking cells.
+Willow bark contains salicin, from which salicylic acid is derived, also known as beta-hydroxy acid (BHA).
+Willow bark has keratolytic properties, meaning it sloughs off dead skin cells from the upper layers and cleanses pores, revealing newer, younger-looking cells.

-Willow bark extract is a lipophilic plant compound that helps control excess sebum and future oil production — which could’ve potentially clogged pores, leading to whiteheads, blackheads, and breakouts.
-It also has anti-inflammatory, pain-relieving, soothing and antibacterial properties and is ideal for use on oily, combination, and troubled skin.
+An extract of willow bark is a lipophilic plant compound that helps control excess sebum and future oil production - which may have clogged pores and led to blackheads, whiteheads and breakouts.

-As salicylic acid may increase the skin’s sun sensitivity, you should wear a broad-spectrum sunscreen with an SPF of at least 30 to prevent burns, age spots, and increased skin cancer risks.
+Since salicylic acid can increase the skin's sensitivity to the sun, use a broad-spectrum sunscreen with an SPF of at least 30 to avoid burns, age spots, and increased risk of skin cancer.

-Zinc oxide is a natural mineral that acts as a physical sub block, providing broad spectrum UVA and UVB sun protection.
-Unlike chemical sunscreens, zinc oxide sits on the surface of skin as a protective shield and scatters light.
+Zinc oxide is a natural mineral that acts as a physical sub-block, providing UVA and UVB broad spectrum sun protection.
+Unlike chemical sunscreens, zinc oxide sits on the surface of the skin like a shield and scatters light.

-Known for non-irritant and non-comedogenic properties, zinc oxide is gentle enough to use for sensitive and acne-prone skin types.
-The skin protectant supports healing, repairing, and treating skin irritations like rashes, chapped skin, minor burn or abrasions.
+Zinc oxide is known for its non-irritating and non-comedogenic properties, and is gentle enough to be used for sensitive and acne-prone skin types.
+The skin protectant helps heal, repair and treat skin irritations such as rashes, cracked skin, minor burns or abrasions.